 - Open enrollment is still in place, so you had to enroll in a plan from Nov 1 2019 – Dec 15 2019 for 2020 coverage (and for 2021 coverage you have to enroll from Nov 1 2020 – Dec 15 2o2o).
-For 2020 coverage you already need to have it in place or you have to qualify via special enrollment unless you qualify for another insurance type like employer coverage, Medicare, or Medicaid/CHIP.
+If you don’t have coverage by Dec 15, in most states you’ll be left with limited options including special enrollment unless you qualify for another insurance type like employer coverage, Medicare, or Medicaid/CHIP.

 - There are some healthcare tax requirements to deal with each year, if you get assistance for example you’ll need to file form 8962 if you got tax credits.